bbauska/W3Cx-5of5/README.md

 ![](./images/image415.png){width="6.0in"
 height="2.1038462379702536in"}

-This example is just given \"as is\", as there are so many possibilities for rendering a map with [the Leaflet API for OpenStreetMaps](https://leafletjs.com/reference-1.6.0.html).
+This example is just given &quot;as is&quot;, as there are so many possibilities for rendering a map with [the Leaflet API for OpenStreetMaps](https://leafletjs.com/reference-1.6.0.html).
 (<https://leafletjs.com/index.html>) However, we think having such a